jht1493/ICM-2020-Code/weeks/01_intro-ree.md

   // draw code
   // replace string imx with your id
-  // parameter '#imx' is id for span. note: # character is required select('#imx').html('[mouseX='+mouseX+'] ')
+  // parameter '#imx' is id for span. character # is required select('#imx').html('[mouseX='+mouseX+'] ')
 ```